Mount Richmond Vineyard

 Mount Richmond was designed to emulate the wine quality of our Roosevelt Vineyard.
 The vines were planted in a high-density format using cuttings of Pommard clone Pinot Noir taken directly from that esteemed block.
 An elevation of just 300 feet allows for earlier ripening, which protects us from weather events.
 This also lengthens the harvest season, bringing out different flavor components compared to our higher elevation Estate Vineyard.

-With a total of 130 planted acres, Mount Richmond is the largest vineyard holding of Elk Cove.
-Several of the high-density blocks are newer (2009-2013) and now include the Dijon Clones (777 & 115).
+With close to 200 planted acres, Mount Richmond is the largest vineyard holding of Elk Cove.
+Several of the high-density blocks are newer (2009-2017) and now include the Dijon Clones (777 & 115).
 Already producing outstanding single vineyard Pinot Noirs, this vineyard will continue to develop its full potential in years to come.